mori-peepoSit/checkers/README.md

 # checkers
 Implementation of checkers in python
-Using minimax with alpha-beta-pruning to improve performance for dfs for best moves for cpu player
+implemented a basic cpu player that one can play against Using minimax with alpha-beta-pruning to improve performance for dfs for best moves for cpu player

 | Header 1 | Header 2 |